 The best way to insulate a floor cavity is to completely fill each joist cavity with fiberglass insulation.
 Blowing fiberglass insulation is the easiest way to achieve complete coverage because the blown fiberglass is able to surround obstructions and penetrations better than fiberglass batts.
-Don't install blown cellulose because of its weight, moisture absorption, and tendency to settle.
+Avoid blown cellulose because of its weight, moisture absorption, and tendency to settle.